 Adding a sunroom to your home is an exciting addition!
 There are many factors to consider such as:

 All of these questions are related to calculations which a structural engineer will need to know to determine the amount of load in the space.
 An architect or designer can help you with these questions and develop plans.

 Once the plans are drawn, it’s crucial to have a structural engineer review those plans, calculate the weights on the structural members, and make corrections as needed on the plans.
 The engineer will also make sure the building components are the proper sizes and types for the integrity of the structure.

-They will also consider how the addition is connected to the current structure and how the additional loads will affect the existing home.
+They will consider how the addition is connected to the current structure and how the additional loads will affect the existing home.
 After the engineer has added structural details, your plan should be ready for obtaining your building permit!